sr320/course-497-2018/syllabus.md

 ### Assignment policy

-Assignments are due Monday night by 11:59 pm Eastern Time.
+Assignments are due  night  xxxxxx by 11:59 pm Pacific Time.
 Assignments should be submitted via Canvas.